 Throughout his tenure, Professor White has established strategic partnerships which provide no-cost legal assistance to vulnerable populations.
-These include the United States District for the Southern District of New York Representation in Mediation Practicum, the United States District Court for the District of New Jersey Settlement Conference Practicum, and the Financial Industry Regulatory Authority (“FINRA”) Investor Advocacy Project.
+These include the United States District for the Southern District of New York Representation in Mediation Practicum, the United States District Court for the District of New Jersey Settlement Conference Practicum, and the Financial Industry Regulatory Authority ("FINRA") Investor Advocacy Program.

 Federal courts in New York and New Jersey frequently call upon Professor White to mediate disputes which arise from allegations of employment discrimination and breach of commercial contract.
 He was the first attorney to serve as appointed independent counsel in a Gomez hearing, the United States Court of Appeals for the Second Circuit procedure which ensures fairness and voluntary compliance with settlement agreements.
-He is also an appointed neural in matters before the U.S. Equal Employment Opportunity Commission.
+He is also an appointed neutral in matters before the U.S. Equal Employment Opportunity Commission.